qruto/laravel-wave/README.md

      | Route Middleware
      |--------------------------------------------------------------------------
      |
-     | Here you may specify which middleware Wave will assign to the routes
+     | Define which middleware Wave should assign to the routes that it registers.
-     | that it registers.
-When necessary, you may modify these middleware;
+     | You may modify these middleware as needed.
+However, the default value is
-     | however, this default value is usually sufficient.
+     | typically sufficient.
      |
      */
     'middleware' => [